aaronpkelly/aaronpkelly.github.io/_posts/2020-01-08-the-hunt-for-my-digital-life-pre-2004.md

+---
+title: The hunt for my digital life pre-2004
+description: I had an online presence pre-2004, but it's very difficult to find
+tags:
+    - hotmail
+---

 I had a digital life pre-2004, but records are flaky that far back in time.

 Possible tools to dig up old pages: